pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 Empirically, allowing the model to finetune without fake quantization initially allows the weight and activation values to stabilize before fake quantizing them, potentially leading to improved quantized accuracy.
 This can be specified through ``fake_quant_after_n_steps``.
-To provide you with an idea of how to roughly configure this parameter, we've tested with ``fake_quant_after_n_steps ~= total_steps // 2``.
+To provide you with an idea of how to roughly configure this parameter, we've achieved best results with ``fake_quant_after_n_steps ~= total_steps // 2``.

 In the future we plan to support different quantization strategies.
 For now, note that you'll need at least